chacehoo/maomao_web/content/research/research_overview.md

 <br>

-Our BIOR lab aims at developing sustainable and scalable technologies and computational tools to make building and urban energy systems smart, low-carbon, energy-efficient, energy-flexible, climate-resilient, and equitable.
+Our BIOR lab aims at developing sustainable and scalable technologies and computational tools to make building, district, and urban energy systems smart, low-carbon, energy-efficient, energy-flexible, climate-resilient, and equitable.

 Our interdisciplinary research is at the interface of Building Environment and Energy Engineering (i.e., Architectural Engineering), Computer Science, and Control Engineering.